 Have you ever heard the United States called a “melting pot”?
 It’s a common saying.
 It means America is home to many different people.
 In a melting pot, people with different cultures work and live side-by-side.
 Their differences help make the country stronger.

-In the US, segregation was legal until 1954.
-During that time, the most well-known conflicts were between white Americans and African Americans.
+In the U.S., segregation was legal until 1954.
+During that time, the most well-known conflicts were between White and Black Americans.
 They couldn’t live in the same areas.
 Their children couldn’t go to the same schools.
 They even had to use separate public facilities, like restrooms and water fountains.

 Many people thought this was unfair.
 Some tried to bring about change.
 However, it was an uphill battle.
 People with racist views worked to keep segregation in place.